 - Premium risk a significantly higher than historical average number of large claims occurring in the current policy year. - Reserve risk reserve deterioration across all years of account due to a systemic reserving issue.

-The following underwriting scenario tests were also performed in 2021, taking into account emerging risks such as climate change and cyber risk:
+A number of underwriting scenario tests were also performed, taking into account emerging risks such as climate change and cyber risk.